AK-RoXX/AK-RoXX/README.md

 An intelligent travel planning application that generates personalized itineraries using AI while integrating **payments and agentic services** for a complete end-to-end experience.

 **Tech:** `Python` `Streamlit` `Gemini` `Razorpay` `AI` `Agno` `Serp`

 ---

-### Volunteering WebApp for Beach Cleanup events

-> **Data-Driven Coastal Event Organisation and Cleanup Planning**

-A Web Application with event organisation and a machine-learning system designed to predict the resources required for beach cleanup activities based on factors such as **weather, volunteers, duration, and cleanup conditions**.
-Powered by generative AI features like community post creation and posters generation.

-**Tech:** `Python` `Scikit-learn` `Random Forest` `XGBoost` `Machine Learning` `GenerativeAI` `NextJS` `TailwindCSS`

----